-TRU-OL offers many courses that fulfill both lower- and upper-level degree requirements, but students may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to this degree program.
+TRU-OL offers many courses that fulfill both lower- and upper-level requirements for this degree, but you may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to the Bachelor of Arts, Criminology Major program.

-A minimum of 15 TRU credits (distance or on-campus).
+A minimum of 15 TRU credits (distance or on-campus)

 General Education Requirements (24 credits)

 These may be met with lower- or upper-level university courses; see the general education requirements for arts and science degree programs.

 Six credits in English (university-level composition and literature), not including technical writing and business writing courses

 Three credits in mathematics or science